 King Louis XIV had 22 children over his lifespan (1638 -1715).
 As a king, he had very good reasons to have many children, given that he needed a guaranteed heir to the throne.
 But he also apparently liked to watch his wives and mistresses pushing out his children.

-Louis "enjoyed watching women giving birth, he became frustrated by the obscured view of birth when it occurred on a birthing stool," Dundes writes.
-Because of this he "promoted the new reclining position.
-He also insisted on male accoucheurs [midwives] attending births."
+It is sometimes credited to Louis because he "enjoyed watching women giving birth, he became frustrated by the obscured view of birth when it occurred on a birthing stool," Professor Lauren Dundes writes in the American Journal of Public Health.
+Because of this he "promoted the new reclining position."

 Scholars have claimed that he liked to watch for "perverted" reasons, according to the study.
 The masses may have been influenced by the King, who actively promoted the birthing position, and it has since spread from there.

 "The influence of the King's policy is unknown, although the behavior of royalty must have affected the populace to some degree.
-Louis XIV's purported demand for change did coincide with the changing of the position and may well have been a contributing influence."
+Louis XIV's purported demand for change did coincide with the changing of the position and may well have been a contributing influence," Dundes wrote.

 Since that time the position has dominated, despite its disadvantages.
-It's still used today in Western cultures, all because hundreds of years ago a creepy voyeuristic king liked to watch.
+It's still used today in Western cultures, not directly down to, but helped along by the fact hundreds of years ago a creepy voyeuristic king liked to watch.